At a Glance

 Hours:

-• March through October: 8 am-sunset.
+• April through October: 8 am to sunset

-• November through February: 10 am-sunset.
+• November through March: 10 am to sunset

 Cost: Year-round day-use fee is $3/vehicle for MD residents and $5/vehicle for out-of-state residents.
-There are additional fees for camping and use of PICNIC shelters.
+There are additional fees for camping and use of picnic shelters.

 Best Seasons: Spring and fall.